Abdul Jalil Ahmad: Military career

-In Brunei's waters in the early 1970s, He came across illegal immigrant ships, particularly from Vietnam.
+In Brunei's waters in the early 1970s, Abdul Jalil came across illegal immigrant ships, particularly from Vietnam.
 As a result, all ships in the fleet at the time were always on guard duty.
-During one of his patrols, the ship he was aboard dragged a boat carrying illegal immigrants for security reasons.
+During one of his patrols, the ship Abdul Jalil was aboard dragged a boat carrying illegal immigrants for security reasons.
 Unfortunately, the towing line had to be broken in order to prevent accidents due to the poor weather and sea situation.

 The RBN Commander was Abdul Jalil from 5 February 1995 until 13 June 2002.
 Under his administration, he witnessed a great deal of progress, particularly in the areas of administration and maritime mobility.

 Diplomatic career

 Pehin Abdul Jalil completed his term as the Islamic Republic of Pakistan's High Commissioner for Brunei.
 On 26 February 2013, the Sultan of Brunei presented him with a letter of credence confirming his appointment as Brunei's ambassador to the Federal Republic of Germany.
 On 24 August 2013, he was among the Bruneian representatives to at the launching ceremony of KDB Daruttaqwa (09), and also the ship's acceptance ceremony on 12 May 2014.